tbruyelle/json-signer/README.md

 It is therefore preferable to rely on a single tool to sign your transactions.
 `json-signer` embraces this and aims to deliver an audited tool that can sign any Cosmos-SDK transaction.

+## Why amino-json

+Amino-json allows to build the bytes-to-sign without the needs for protobuf types registrations.
+This is important because otherwise this tool would have to rely on the latest version of the chain binaries to generate these bytes, which would require frequent updates and thus defeat the purpose of the tool, which is to be independent of the chain binaries.

 ## Usage